 Some people immediately shy away from the idea of getting hearing aids, either because they don’t want others to know they have hearing loss or because they think the devices themselves are unsightly.

 Some people wonder if hearing aids can actually damage your hearing.
-Hearing aids that are properly fitted based on your hearing test do not further damage your hearing.
+However, hearing aids that are correctly fitted based on your hearing test do not further damage your hearing.

-It may take some time to adjust to having hearing aids in or on your ears.
+It may take time to adjust to hearing aids in or on your ears.
 You will also have to get used to the increased amplification of sounds.
-After the initial adjustment period, people with hearing aids benefit from the increased quality of life.
+After the initial adjustment period, people with hearing aids benefit from an improved quality of life.